HarrisonWilde/famews/famews/famews/fairness_check/README.md

     - `feature_names_path` path to a pickle file containing the list of feature names (in case the `ml_stage_data_path` hasn't been provided and thus the feature names cannot be infered)
     - `root_shap_values_path` path to the directory containing the SHAP values (or where to save them), in case of multiple models in contained the `seed_{model_seeds[i]}` folders

-    It is possible to use this stage with pre-computed SHAP values and without access to the ML-stage data.
-In this case, the `root_shap_values_path` and `feature_names_path` need to be passed, and in case of multiple models the `model_seeds` as well.
-    If the SHAP values have not yet been computed then the `ml_stage_data_path`, the `task_name` as well as all the information related to the trained models have to be passed.
-    **Please note that the computation of SHAP values within the stage isn't supported for DL model.
-If you want to use the stage for a DL model you will need to pass the pre-computed SHAP values directly as specified above.**

 - `AnalyseMissingnessGroup` compares the intensity of measurements for each cohort of patients and assess the impact of missingness in model performance.
+    Please note that to run this stage, you need preprocessed data that are of similar format as the common stage preprocessed data of HiRID.
     In GIN config:
     - `use_cache` flag to store analysis output
     - `overwrite` flag to overwrite analysis output that have already been stored